dracor-org/pydracor/README.md

     >>> corpus.to_dict()
     ```

-  - Access corpus attributes, plays is a list of PlayInCorpus objects
+  - Access corpus attributes, plays as a list of PlayInCorpus objects
     ```python
     corpus.name
     corpus.plays